Police announce arrest in deadly Glendale shooting

 In a statement, police say a wounded man and woman were encountered inside a vehicle in central Glendale on Saturday evening.
 They were transported to hospital facilities for treatment and the wounded man was pronounced dead.

-Vincel Lee Perkins was arrested in connection with the shootings.
-It was unclear where Perkins is being held and whether formal charges have been filed.
+Vincel Lee Perkins was arrested in connection with the shootings and was being held Sunday at Maricopa County Jail, said Glendale Police spokesman David Goitia.

 It’s wasn’t immediately known if Perkins had a lawyer who could speak on his behalf.
+No further information was immediately available.

 Sign up for Daily Newsletters